Bachelor of Science in Nursing – Frequently Asked Questions

 - Spring – Sophomore year will be Spring semester and Fall semester

-- Spring Accelerated – Sophomore year will be Spring semester and Summer semester
+- Spring Fast Track – Sophomore year will be Spring semester and five weeks during Summer semester

 - Fall – Sophomore year will be Fall semester and Spring semester

-- Summer Accelerated – Sophomore year will be 8 weeks during summer
+- Summer Fast Track – Sophomore year will be about eight weeks during Summer semester

-**The Admission Committee will notify you of their decision through your Liberty University email by midnight the Friday of Liberty University’s Spring break.
-Applications received after the deadline will automatically go on the wait list if accepted.
+**The Admission Committee will notify you of their decision through your Liberty University email by midnight on the Friday of Liberty University’s Spring break.
+Applications that meet minimum requirements but are received after the deadline will automatically go on the wait list.

-**We will accept 100 applications for the Spring and Spring Accelerated Sophomore year.
-(We typically get between 200-230 for Spring application and 225-250 applications for the Fall and Sophomore Summer Accelerated academic year.)
+**We can accept up to 100 applications for the Spring semester and Sophomore Spring Fast Track Program.
+(We typically get between 100-150 applications for Spring and 225-250 applications for the Fall and Sophomore Summer Fast Track academic years.)

-**We will accept 50 students for the Sophomore Summer Accelerated program and 150 students for the regular Fall program.
+**We can accept up to 50 students for the Sophomore Summer Fast Track program and 150 students for the regular Fall program.
 Remaining eligible students are placed on a wait list and will be notified of acceptance to Gate 1 (continuance in the School of Nursing curriculum) after June 1.

 4. What are the requirements for tentative acceptance to Gate 1 (continuance in the School of Nursing curriculum)?